Call for Papers: RAND Behavioral Finance Forum 2020

-This year, we are doing something different.
-We are releasing our call for papers early to encourage researchers, policymakers, and practitioners to think about new research early and to develop partnerships now that may help to advance our understanding of financial behavior and allow for testing of new ideas that support financial security.
+Earlier this year we posted this call for papers to encourage researchers, policymakers, and practitioners to think about new research and to develop partnerships that may help to advance our understanding of financial behavior and allow for testing of new ideas that support financial security.

 The theme of the conference is: Financial security over the lifespan.